Chronicle of Events

 February 29, 2016 - Green Drinks: "Trees in Our Community".
 Stan Rosenthal, renowned local forester with over 30 years of experience, spoke about the impact of development on trees, the conundrum of how to preserve tree health with urban infill, the proper way to prune trees, and the importance of planting native trees.
 Even though Tallahassee has more trees now than 50 years ago, there is a need for citizens and our Canopy Roads protection initiatives to stay active.

 January 30, 2016 – Wakulla Springs Clean-up.
-A big group of Sustainable Tallahassee volunteers turned out for a clean-up day at Wakulla Springs State Park.
-The group worked all morning and enjoyed a free Wakulla board ride in the afternoon.
+A big group of Sustainable Tallahassee volunteers turned out for a clean-up day at Wakulla Springs State Park, coordinated by ST board member John Leeds.
+The group worked all morning and enjoyed a free Wakulla River boat ride in the afternoon.
 More HERE.

 January 25, 2016 – Green Drinks: "Rise Above Plastics".
 Holly Parker, Florida Coordinator of The Surfrider Foundation, brought us up to date on the increasing volume of plastics in our oceans, rivers, and lakes.
 Surfrider is supporting bills in the Florida legislature that will allow coastal communities up to populations of 100,000 to create pilot programs to ban or regulate plastic bags.
 Holly is also launching a statewide program to recognize restaurants that are “plastics free”.